A dream is born:

 Bud passed away in 1988 from his health complications.
 Jeanne was only 53 at the time.
 As Jay transitioned out of the business, his youngest brother, Jody, was interested in taking over.
 It was 1992 and Jody was only 22 years old, so he asked Jeanne to be his partner, since she had a long credit history.
 Jody, like Jay, had Bud's mechanical ability.
 It was another case of complementarity with Jody and Jeanne running the business.

 As you might expect, having your mother as your business partner is not always easy.
 Jody and Jeanne had conflicts, but the business kept growing.
 Jody focused on a more solid financial standing and increasing sharpening technology.
 Jody and Jeanne changed the name to Armstrong Saw & Tool as a sign of progress.
-Throughout the years, Jody introduced CNC grinding to the router bit side of the business with the production and sharpening of spiral and spiral compression router bits.
-These grinders also produce o-flute bits for the plastics industry and end mills for the metalworking industry.
+Throughout the years, Jody introduced CNC grinding to the spiral router bit and spiral compression router bit side of the business with the production and sharpening of spiral router bits and spiral compression router bits.
+These grinders also produce o-flute router bits for the plastics industry and end mills for the metalworking industry.

 After Jeanne retired, Jody's wife, Kathy, became the integral partner to grow the business.
-Today, AS&T, is a leader in the spiral bit manufacturing industry.
+Today, AS&T, is a leader in the spiral router bit manufacturing industry.
+The expertise of AS&T is well-known to their customers.
 Thanks to Jody's relentless effort to ever-increasing quality and precision, the manufacturing side of the business is becoming the heart of AS&T. And it will continue into the future as both his daughter and son are now working to carry on the tradition of AS&T, into the heart of this century.